River Lynher: Geography

-The river is about 21 miles (34 km long), rising at a height of about 920 feet (280m) on Bodmin Moor and flowing into the Tamar Estuary near Plymouth.
+The river is about 21 miles (34 km) long, rising at a height of about 920 feet (280m) on Bodmin Moor and flowing into the Tamar Estuary near Plymouth.
 It has four main tributaries, the largest of which is the River Tiddy.
 The smaller tributaries include Deans Brook, Withey Brook, Marke Valley and Darleyford streams and Kelly Brook.

 Ecology

 The Lynher and its tributaries are largely used for rod and line fishing, particularly for brown trout and Atlantic salmon.

 Its estuary is a designated Site of Special Scientific Interest and also a Special Protection Area.
 Many species of animals can be found here, including the kingfisher, otter, white-throated dipper, avocet, and black-tailed godwit; the triangular club-rush (scirpus) also grows on the banks.
 The estuary, along with the Tamar–Tavy Estuary system and St John's Lake, form the Tamar Estuaries Complex Special Protection Area (SPA), as well as forming part of the Plymouth Sound and Estuaries Special Area of Conservation (SAC).

-Park Wood, in the Lyhner valley 2 mi south-west of Callington off the A390 road, is also designated an SSSI for its biological interest.
+Park Wood, in the Lynher valley 2 mi south-west of Callington off the A390 road, is also designated an SSSI for its biological interest.